hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 When working with next-generation sequencing data, it can be very enticing to race to investigating your data soon after receiving it.
 However, it is considered best practice to take a few minutes to set up an environment that will help keep you and your data organized *before* you start your analysis.
 The downloaded project already has this done, but we will discuss what we did to help organize ourselves in this section.

 Importantly, data management practices should be applied *throughout* your analyses.
-Some other advantages to a commiting to strong data management practices are:
+Some other advantages that stem from committing to strong data management practices are:

 - Helping yourself and others if the data needs to be re-analyzed because it is well-organized
 - Disseminating data to collaborators and other researchers is easier